 Software development and digitalisation are an integral part of modern society, shaping virtually everything from the objects around us to the ways in which we communicate.

 The Master's Programme in Software Engineering and Digital Transformation focuses on developing advanced knowledge and expertise for the design and development of software and digital services and the digital transformation of business processes.
+This Master's programme has gained ASIIN accreditation.

 From a practical point of view, this specialisation prepares students for specialist roles or project and team leader positions.